We are a nonprofit, independent and global foundation headquartered in Berlin, Germany.

 Implementing best-practice corporate governance and enabling the scaling of the business tenfold in three years to reach US$600 million in revenues, Noor then led the IPO for the company in 2008, on the NASDAQ Dubai and the London Stock Exchange.

 In her role at the Karman Project, Hannah works to build trusted relationships among a highly diverse cohort of global space leaders.
+Additionally, Hannah leads the community development and strategic partnerships for The Exploration Company.
 Hannah spent five years working in Berlin within the European startup and innovation ecosystems, most notably overseeing the Product and Innovation Department at Factory Berlin, Germany’s leading innovation community.

-Ke is CEO of Disrupt Space, a platform which provides business cooperation opportunities for commercial space companies globally.
-She also works as co-founder and COO of the Great Wall Festival which promotes cultural exchange between China and other countries.
+Ke oversees the operational and funding activities of the Karman Project, whilst managing various relationships with trusted partners.
+Alongside this, Ke is the CEO of Disrupt Space, a platform which provides business cooperation opportunities for commercial space companies globally.
+Ke also works as Co-Founder and COO of the Great Wall Festival which promotes cultural exchange between China and other countries.

-She graduated in international law and practiced in trade remedies and WTO dispute settlements in Beijing.
-She also holds a MA in Business Management from ESCP-Europe.
+Ke graduated in international law and practiced in trade remedies and WTO dispute settlements in Beijing.
+She also holds a MA in Business Management from ESCP-Europe and is an alumna of the International Space University's Space Studies Program.